ryancormack/cdk-webapp/README.md

 ## Pattern

-This branch contains a webapp written in Typescript and React, with a Lambda function for adding tasks and an API Service Integration for getting all tasks
+This branch contains a webapp written in Typescript and React, with a Lambda functions for adding tasks and getting all tasks